dalrankov/dalrankov/README.md

-## Hi!
-I'm Dalibor.
+# Hi there!
+I'm Dalibor 🙌

-To reach me and check out my resume visit [dalrankov.me/about-dalibor.html](https://dalrankov.me/about-dalibor.html) 😊
+To reach me or check out my resume visit [dalrankov.me/about-dalibor.html](https://dalrankov.me/about-dalibor.html) 😊

-Feel free to get in touch with me if you have some cool idea, commercial or open-source. 😎
+Feel free to get in touch with me if you have some cool idea - commercial or open-source. 😎

 ## Recent blog posts